ioslushnyi/GCP-fraud-detection-v1/README.md

 4. From the pipeline results are routed to:
    - BigQuery for storage and analytics
    - Pub/Sub _scored-events_ topic
-      - Events are pushed via a Pub/Sub subscription and consumed by a FastAPI service running on Cloud Run
+      - Events are pushed via a Pub/Sub subscription and consumed by [fraud-metrics-exporter](fraud-metrics-exporter/) service running on Cloud Run
       - The service then sends the data to InfluxDB for real-time monitoring
 5. Dashboards in Looker Studio and Grafana Cloud present analytics and real-time metrics, respectively